DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/data.typ

 By "not too stringent to a singular path" is meant that the model should be able to generate paths that are not too far from the desired path, while also allowing the model to generalize well.

-=== Cold maps #checked <c4:cold_maps>
+=== Cold maps   <c4:cold_maps>

 The deduced method for training the model, as detailed in @c4:loss, includes the use of a cold map.
-A cold map representation of the desired path was chosen for a small simplification in the loss function.
+A cold map representation of the desired path was chosen as a small simplification in the loss function.
 It penalizes points that are further from the desired path, and does not do this for points that are on the path.
 Creating this cold map was done in several steps.
 First, a grid of the same size as the input image is created.
 The input image is the path drawn in white on a black background, as shown in centre @fig.dataset_example.
 This means that the only occupied pixels are those taken up by the possible paths.
 In this grid, the coordinates of the closest non-zero pixel is found by iterating over the entire input image containing the path.
 The complexity of this operation will be covered in the following sections.
 Next, the distance between the current pixel and the closest non-zero pixel is calculated.
 This distance is then compared to a threshold value to determine its value.
 If it is further away, the resulting penalty from the loss function should be higher.
 Different values for the threshold and the exponent of the distance calculation were tested to find the best combination.
 Lastly, the cold map is saved in a structured folder format for later use in training.
 Later, the created data is put through augmentation to inflate the size of the dataset and increase its diversity.

-==== Finding the distance to the desired path #checked <c4:cold_maps.dist>
+==== Finding the distance to the desired path   <c4:cold_maps.dist>

 The algorithm for finding the distance to the closest point on the desired path is shown in @code.distance_grid.